vic/typhon/README.md

      # Set rubinius as your current ruby.
      $ rvm use rbx

+     # Get usage help
+     $ ./bin/typhon --help

-     # Compile the hello world example
+     # Run the hello world example
      $ ./bin/typhon examples/hello.py

      # If you want to run all the specs
      $ rake spec

+     # Try -C --print-all on your python script.
+     # This will most likely blow up and show you
+     # a hint of what is needed to be implemented.
+     $ ./bin/typhon -C --print-all your_script.py

 ## Status